opadotun-taiwo/data_eng_end_to_end_GCP/README.md

-# Comprehensive Overview of the Project
+# Comprehensive Overview of the NYC Taxi 2024 Data set monthly data schedule

-This project encompasses an end-to-end data pipeline utilizing various tools and technologies such as Docker, Terraform, Airflow, Python, DLT, and Google Cloud Platform (GCP).
-The aim is to provide a robust and scalable architecture that efficiently manages data through its lifecycle.
+This project encompasses an end-to-end monthly batch data pipeline utilizing various tools and technologies such as Docker, Terraform, Airflow, Python, DLT, and Google Cloud Platform (Bigquery).
+The aim is to provide a robust and scalable architecture that efficiently manages data through its lifecycle for the 2024 NYC taxi dataset.

 ## Architecture Diagram